SpaceG/spaceg.github.io/_posts/2015-06-07-google-and-google-robots-and-run-a-robot.markdown

 Last two Weeks, I am concerned with removing things from the Internet.
 First Part a Part of my Past Work and soem Details.
 Now after some trouble to remove things from the Internet.
 I tried to reach the Webmaster from some Website etc. but, these don't answered my Questions etc.
 This was make me very confussed.
-After some Bomb Mails soem of these Webmaster have sended me a e-mail and some Webmaster have removed the Content.
+After some Bomb Mails, some of these Webmaster have sended and answered me a e-mail and some Webmaster have removed the Content.